Can Dogs Eat Peaches?

 - China produces almost half of the world’s whole production of peaches.

-- Peaches are diuretic and good for digestion.
+- Peaches are diuretics and good for digestion.

 - Peach has a natural soothing effect and it can help to calm a sour stomach